trias-project/occ-cube/README.md

 The data cubes are authomatically generated in  folder `/data/processed/`.

-Install any required packages, first.
+Install any required package, first.

 ## Contributors